91B0FBB4-04A9-D5D7-16F0F3976AA697ED

 Sharon Rivera.

-Sharon Werning Rivera, the Sidney Wertimer Professor of Government, recently presented a paper at the 81st Annual Conference of the Midwest Political Science Association (MPWA) in Chicago.
+Sharon Werning Rivera, the Sidney Wertimer Professor of Government, recently presented a paper at the 81st Annual Conference of the Midwest Political Science Association (MPSA) in Chicago.
 Titled “Effects of Succession Signaling on Elites in Authoritarian Regimes: A Natural Experiment in Russia,” the paper presented results of a study in which Rivera and co-author Henry E. Hale of George Washington University used a natural experiment to explore Russian elites’ expectations of leaders’ invincibility and permanence.

 The study used data from the 2020 round of the Survey of Russian Elites.
 Approximately two-thirds of the 243 elites surveyed in that round had answered multiple questions about the regime before Vladimir Putin’s March 10 surprise announcement of a constitutional change that would reset his term-limit clock; the remainder completed the survey after the announcement.